 This Instant Pot Citrus-Herb Basque Chicken is full of bold flavors from spicy chorizo, fragrant thyme, sweet orange juice and briny olives and sun-dried tomatoes.
 Enjoy with roasted vegetables or a bowl of rice.

-This post may contain affiliate links for your convenience.
-Thank you for supporting this site with purchases made through these links.
 I received a cookbook for my honest review.
 All opinions are my own and I only recommend products I truly love and support.
 See full DISCLOSURE for details.

 The Basques are indigenous to and primarily inhabit the Basque Country, tucked just between north of Spain and southwest of France.
 Being surrounded geographically by Western European countries and Spanish influences, the Basque cuisine is rich in bold flavors and delicious pairings.